wlonk/arcadia/arcadia.md

 > OK, so, prescriptive and descriptive, right?
 How do you ruin a reputation
 > independent of mechanics?
 Repair it?
 Impose it on an NPC, or get it from
 > their actions (because family always reflects on you)?
+>
+> Also, of course, reputations need to be by-association: the actions of your
+> family and the friends you keep can influence your reputation.
+No, it's not
+> fair.
+Yes, it's the point.

 [TOC]